Nebraska vs. Troy odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The 13th-seeded Troy Trojans take on the fourth-seeded Nebraska Cornhuskers in the first round of the 2026 NCAA Tournament South regional on Thursday.
 Troy is coming off a 77-61 win over Georgia Southern in the Sun Belt Conference Tournament championship game on March 9.
 Nebraska dropped a 74-58 decision to Purdue in the Big Ten Conference Tournament quarterfinals on Friday.
 The Trojans (22-11), which also won the regular-season Sun Belt title at 12-6, have won four in a row.
 The Cornhuskers (26-6), who finished tied for second in the Big Ten regular season, have won four of their last six games.

-Tipoff from Paycom Center in Oklahoma City is set for 12:40 p.m.
+Tipoff from Paycom Center in Oklahoma City, Okla., is set for 12:40 p.m.
 ET.
 This will be the first meeting between the schools.
-Nebraska is a 13.5-point favorite in the latest Nebraska vs. Troy odds, while the over/under for total points scored is 138.5.
+Nebraska is a 13.5-point favorite in the latest Nebraska vs. Troy odds, while the over/under for total points scored is 137.5.
 Before making any Troy vs. Nebraska picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.